-Have you ever heard a kid ask, “Why can’t I do that when you’re always doing it?”
-I’m sure many of you who are parents have heard this refrain from your children.
-Before getting hired at my church I worked for a few years as a substitute teacher and every so often I’d get this from a kid who wanted to pull the fairness card to defend using a cell phone in class or eating in class when they were against the rules.
+Ever heard a kid ask, “Why can’t I do that when you’re always doing it?”
+I’m sure those of you parents have heard this refrain from your children.
+Before getting hired at my church, I worked for a few years as a substitute teacher and every so often I’d get this from a kid who wanted to defend using a cell phone or eating in class.

 I’d often debate with myself whether or not this was a fair argument.
 Is it fair for a teacher to use their cell phone in class when a student is forbidden to?
 What are the reasons for this?
 Is it fear that phones might be used for cheating?
 Are they a distraction in the learning process?
 Are they just inherently wicked?
-Depending on which answer is given, it might be an unfair double-standard.
-Often-times it probably is.
-I’m pretty sure all the times I ate in front of those hungry children were.
+Depending on the answer, it might be an unfair double-standard; I’m pretty sure all the times I ate in front of those hungry children were.

-This raises the question though, are there actions that, in virtue of the different roles which students and teachers occupy, are inappropriate for students but are entirely appropriate for their teachers?
+This raises the question, though, “Are there actions that, in virtue of the different roles which students and teachers occupy, are inappropriate for students but are entirely appropriate for their teachers?”
 I think there are probably a few.
 For instance, it seems entirely appropriate for a teacher to have possession of the answers of a test out during the administration of a test while it is inappropriate for the students to have the same.
-Or again, it is entirely appropriate for a teacher to be talking to a student during a test, but not for another student to be.
+Or again, it is entirely appropriate for a teacher to be talking to a student during a test, but not for another student.

 One more question: Is it possible that one person, trying to abide by the same principle as another, might have to do exactly what they have forbidden the second from doing precisely because of their different roles?
 Think of a chemistry professor who, in the interest of student safety, handles dangerous chemicals that he has expressly forbidden his students from handling.
 Think of a mother who, in the interest of fairness, forbids her older children from punishing their younger siblings for their faults because that is her job.
 She knows they won’t be able to do it properly, so she does it herself.
 In both cases, one person forbids another from taking an action that they themselves will take for exactly the same reason.
 The action itself is not inherently wicked or wrong–it is wrong for some given their position or abilities, while it not for others.